packagesdev/goldout/README.md

 	  --nodelete           Do not delete the AppleDouble file --version            Show the version of this tool

-As with FixupResourceForks, if no file is provided, / will be used.
+As with FixupResourceForks, if no files are provided, / will be used.

 ## Tests